 Anyone interested in operating a boat on Alabama’s waterways must have a boating certification or license.
 It is important to note that this boating operator certification or license must always be in the owner’s possession each time a boat will be operated.

 A person must be at least 12 years old to be eligible for an Alabama boat operator license.
-Surprisingly young, yes, but he or she can only operate a water vehicle unsupervised once he or she reaches the age of 14.
+Surprisingly young, yes, but they can only operate a water vehicle unsupervised once they reach the age of 14.

 Are Non-residents Welcome?

 Fortunately, Alabama’s beautiful waterways are also open for non-resident boaters to enjoy.
 Non-residents 12 years and older may operate water vehicles for 45 calendar days per year without having to obtain their own vessel operator’s license from the state of Alabama.
 Non-resident boaters may use their certification or license acquired in another state in lieu of Alabama’s boating license within the 45 calendar days.